Soracom IoT Starter Kit with Arduino MKR

 Your SIM card will now appear in the list, and you can confirm it is Ready for cellular connections and currently Offline:

-Once your SIM is regsitered, the $10 or $20 coupon will be added to your account, and at the end of each monthly billing cycle, this credit will automatically be applied to your balance.
+Once your SIM is regsitered, the USD $10.00 or USD $20.00 coupon will be added to your account, and at the end of each monthly billing cycle, this credit will automatically be applied to your balance.
 You can check the balance of your coupon at any time by click your email address at the top right corner, and selecting Manage coupons.

 Your SIM card is now ready for use!
 In addition to registering and managing Soracom SIM cards, the Soracom User Console gives you access to additional Soracom services, such as Soracom Beam and Soracom Lagoon.
 From the User Console, you can suspend or terminate your Soracom SIM card, and disable other Soracom services at any time to stop fees.